BhaviChikhal/Developing-Data-Products/ReadMe.md

 #### How to Use the App

 App usage is pretty straightforward.
 There are two sliders to change the month and year.
 There is also a selection menu to choose the mosquito species.
+The map (or maps) show the location of the traps with the number of mosquitos found indicated by the size of the dot.
+One map shows mosquitos with the West Nile Virus present and the other with the virus absent.